 Teacher Preparation Outcomes

-Upon completion of the programs, candidates will be able to:
+Upon completion of the teacher education programs, candidates will be able to address:

 - Learner Development.
 The teacher understands how learners grow and develop, recognizing that patterns of learning and development vary individually within and across the cognitive, linguistic, social, emotional, and physical areas, and designs and implements developmentally appropriate and challenging learning experiences.